StephenStaklinski/beam_sup/README.md

 ```
 To view options to modify the simulation run from defaults, then run `run_met_cancer_barcode_simulation --help`.

+## Basic usage for other functions

+There are many other functions available, most of which are called by seperate analysis pipelines in producing results for the BEAM methods paper.
+These functions just need to be imported explicitly such as `from beam_sup.module import function` where module is the name of the script in `beam_sup/` with the function wanted.

 ## License

 This project is licensed under the MIT License.